What is a pause?

 To take the scenario above a step further, consider service level agreements (SLAs) that you have in place with your most valued customers.
 For example, imagine that you get assigned a ticket with a relatively short SLA, let’s say 30 minutes.

 However, you just stepped out for your lunch break without hitting the pause button.
 As a result, the SLA time ran out, and the SLA remained unfulfilled.
-Because of this incident, your company was monetarily penalized by the customer, putting a strain on the client-customer relationship.
+Because of this incident, your company was monetarily penalized by the customer, putting a strain on the business-customer relationship.

 In the most extreme cases and depending on the consequences of the unfulfilled SLA, this could cost you your job.